Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Augmented Control (Sub-)Barrier Certificates

 \section{Augmented Control (Sub-)Barrier Certificates}

-In this section, we introduce notions of augmented control sub-barrier and barrier certificates for, respectively, augmented SHS with and without disturbance signals.
-We then utilize those notions and quantify a guaranteed probabilistic bound over the safety of the interconnected SHS.
+In this section, we introduce the notions of augmented control sub-barrier and barrier certificates for augmented SHSs with and without {disturbance inputs}, respectively.
+We then utilize these notions to quantify a guaranteed probabilistic bound on the safety of the interconnected SHS.

+The following definition formalizes the notion of an augmented control sub-barrier certificate, which acts as a local certificate for each subsystem, borrowed from~\citet[Definition~3.3]{lavaei2022formal}, but adapted to the SHS setting.